Good news has come from the World Boxing Council regarding Dillian Whyte finally gaining his shot at the winner of Tyson Fury vs Deontay Wilder.

 Firstly, as WBN exclusively revealed on Tuesday, Whyte is next in line after Fury tackles Wilder for the third time.

-Any talk of Anthony Joshua is merely speculation, according to WBC President Mauricio Sulaiman.
+According to WBC President Mauricio Sulaiman, any talk of Anthony Joshua is merely speculation.
 The WBC would not allow the undisputed unification to happen before Whyte gets his opportunity.

 “I have seen in several media reports.
-There are speculation comments from boxing promoters and members of the media about the World Boxing Council’s intentions to designate the status of Franchise Champion to WBC World Heavyweight Champion Tyson Fury,” Sulaiman exclusively told World Boxing News.
+There are speculation comments from boxing promoters and media members about the World Boxing Council’s intentions to designate the status of Franchise Champion to WBC World Heavyweight Champion Tyson Fury,” Sulaiman exclusively told World Boxing News.

-“We can clarify to WBN that there’s certainly been zero communication with any party with this request.
+“We can clarify to WBN that there’s undoubtedly been zero communication with any party with this request.
 I have only seen it in the media.

-“The World Boxing Council has great respect for our current world champion Tyson Fury.
+“The World Boxing Council greatly respects our current world champion, Tyson Fury.
 We recognize his impressive victory in capturing the title this past February.
-He is a role model as a champion.
+He is a role model and a champion.

-“The WBC also recently awarded him with the ‘Heroes for Humanity Award’.
+“The WBC also recently awarded him the ‘Heroes for Humanity Award.’
 This is for the work he and his wife Paris are doing to motivate the world during these difficult times.